 This depends on whether you’re training by yourself or with a partner.

-By yourself: Using weight plate on your own can be tricky.
+Using weight plate on your own can be tricky.
 So, it’s important to make sure you’re doing it safely and carefully.

 Some people prefer to lie flat and slide the plate onto their backs from behind.
 They then pop up straight into the plank.
 This should only be done if you are very confident you can cope with the weight.
 It should be a weight you could do push ups with.